-We have multiple desktop computers (PCs and Macs) available for student, faculty, and staff use, along with two iMacs, one in each video editing room.
+We have multiple desktop computers (PCs and Macs) available for student, faculty, and staff use, along with two desktops which serve as video/image editing computers.

-Across from the IT desk, we have an iPad bar and four open-access computers that do not require patrons to login to the OJC network.
-These open-access computers and iPads may be used by all visitors to the library.
-Please note that we do not offer printing from these devices.
+Across from the IT desk, we have several "Open Access" iMacs that do not require credentials to use.
+These open-access computers may be used by all visitors to the library.
+Printing is not available to community members.

 Our Technology Specialist is in the library on the following days and times:

 You can reach the Technology Specialist via phone during the listed hours at (719) 384-6995 or in person should that be convenient for you.
 If the Technology Specialist is not available to assist you, please ask another member of the library staff for assistance.
 Our staff can help with network password resets and basic printing and tech issues, but we will refer you to the Computer Support Desk for advanced technical problems.
 You can reach the Computer Support Desk by phone at (719) 384-6970, or you can stop by their office in McBride Hall, Room 140, for assistance.

 Video Transcription for Accessing OneDrive

 Hello!
 Let’s use OneDrive on our Mac.
 If we navigate to MyOJC, look under the Student tab and scroll down to Office 365.
 Click on Access OneDrive in Office 365.
 From there, it will take us to our Microsoft portal, where we now have access to OneDrive and a full suite of Microsoft Office applications.
 This will work for any Mac, PC, iPhone, or iPad.